 But, most bank websites and applications are entirely in German.
 So, if you have zero German skills, it’s often safer and more efficient to just physically go into the branch.

-Use it as a “backup” account for emergencies and small purchases.
-It’s best for when you first arrive in Germany and can’t yet open a German bank yet.
+Use it as a “backup” bank account for emergencies and small purchases.
+It’s best for when you first arrive in Germany and can’t yet open a German bank account.
 Fintechs and digital banks can provide you with currencies, a debit card, and an IBAN, so you can cover basic expenses when you first arrive.